Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 Rootkits make use of **DLL injection** and/or **driver manipulation**.

+Driver manipulation can also be performed by **shimming**.
+A shim is a small library which transparently intercepts an API, changes the parameters passed, handles the operation itself, or redirects the operation elsewhere.
+Shims can also be used for running programs on different software platforms than they were developed for.

 ### Spam

 Spam is the abuse of electronic messaging systems to send unsolicited emails, usually containing ads.